corentin-boireau/ray-tracing-in-one-weekend/Readme.md

 # Ray Tracing in One Weekend

-My implementation of the tutorial [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
+My implementation of the ray tracer from the tutorial [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

 ## Requirements